MSchnei/pyprf_motion/README.md

 ### 2. Prepare spatial and temporal information for experiment as arrays
 1. Run prepro_get_spat_info.py in the prepro folder to obtain an array with the spatial information of the experiment.
+   This should result in a 3d numpy array with shape [pixel x pixel x nr of spatial aperture conditions] that represents images of the spatial apertures stacked on top of each other.

 2. Run prepro_get_temp_info.py in the prepro folder to obtain an array with the temporal information of the experiment.
+   This should result in a 2d numpy array with shape [nr of volumes across all runs x 3].
+The first column represents unique identifiers of spatial aperture conditions.
+The second column represents onset times and the third durations (both in s).

 ### 3. Prepare the input data
 The input data should be motion-corrected, high-pass filtered and (optionally) distortion-corrected.